NiveshAggarwal/Tic-Tac-Toe-and-Othello/README.md

 A solver for games made as an optional project for cs 101

 Tic-Tac-Toe
-The game contains both a multiplayer(2) and single player mode. to run the code install simple cpp and Xquartx to run the Graphic Interface the run the code using Simplecpp compiler
+The game contains both a multiplayer and single player mode. to run the code install simple cpp and Xquartx to run the Graphic Interface the run the code using Simplecpp compiler